jtc268/Interactive-Lab-Hub/Lab 4/README_for_grading.md

 # Ph-UI!!!

 All sensors are tested and working!
-It was great that you could daisy chain all of the sensors together.
+Daisy chaining all of the sensors together was delightfully easy.

 ![image](https://user-images.githubusercontent.com/89586838/137832490-bd844bca-8504-41bb-a6bb-a47d12d7c869.png)